We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many who brush regularly neglect to floss.
 Flossing is not just for getting little pieces of food or broccoli that may be getting stuck in between your teeth, as Jonathan Schwartz, DDS. points out.
 “It’s really a way to stimulate the gums, reduce plaque, and help lower inflammation in the area.”

 Flossing once a day is usually enough to reap these benefits.

 Flossing can be difficult, especially for young children and older adults with arthritis.
-Rather than give up, look for tools that can help you get the floss your teeth need.
+Rather than give up, look for tools that can help you floss your teeth.
 Ready-to-use dental flossers from the drugstore can make a difference.

 Advertisements make mouthwash seem necessary for good oral health, but many people skip them because they don’t know how they work.
 Schwartz says mouthwash helps in three ways: It reduces the amount of acid in the mouth, cleans hard-to-brush areas in and around the gums, and re-mineralizes the teeth.
 “Mouthwashes are useful as an adjunct tool to help bring things into balance,” he explains.
 “I think in children and older people, where the ability to brush and floss may not be ideal, a mouthwash is particularly helpful.”

 Ask your dentist for specific mouthwash recommendations.
 Certain brands are best for children, and those with sensitive teeth.
 Prescription mouthwash is also available.

 Water continues to be the best beverage for your overall health — including oral health.
 Also, as a rule of thumb, Schwartz recommends drinking water after every meal.
 This can help wash out some of the negative effects of sticky and acidic foods and beverages in between brushes.